mist64/cbmsrc/README.md

 ## DOS_8250

 The CBM 8250/8050/4040 DOS V2.7 source (1981).
-Extracted from old-dos-sources.d81 from Steve Gray's <a href="http://6502.org/users/sjgray/dj/">Dennis Jarvis Page</a> and converted to LF line breaks.
+Extracted from old-dos-sources.d81 from Steve Gray's <a href="http://6502.org/users/sjgray/dj/">Dennis Jarvis Page</a> and converted to LF line breaks and LST-style indenting.

 * The same ROM binary will work on the 8250 (DS/QD), the 8050 (SS/QD) and the 4040 (SS/DD), the differences will be handled at runtime (symbols "NSIDES", "DOS").
 * Comments in the source call this "SUPER DOS".